Workshop 1: First Blood illustration

 1

 Create your workspace folder.
-Mac: open Terminal, type mkdir ~/Cowork-Workspace and press Enter.
+Mac: press Cmd+Space, type Terminal, press Enter.
+Then type mkdir ~/Cowork-Workspace and press Enter.
 Windows: open File Explorer, navigate to your user folder, create a new folder called Cowork-Workspace.

 2